dipy/dipy/doc/devel/coding_style_guideline.rst

 code for PEP8 compliance, and most text editors can be configured to check the compliance of your code with PEP8.
-Beyond the aspects checked, as a contributor to DIPY, you should try to ensure that your code, including comments, conform to the above principles.
+Beyond the aspects checked, as a contributor to DIPY, you should try to ensure that your code, including comments, conforms to the above principles.

 Imports
 -------